Mother & Slaughter Excerpt

 “Girl, you are missing an eye and a knee.
 And your weapon.”
 Eleanor looked her over.
 “And quite a lot of your blood.”

 The girl grinned.
-Which was an odd thing for her to do, given her present circumstance, but not an uncommon occurrence.
+Which was an odd thing to do, given the circumstance, but not an uncommon occurrence.
 People did all sorts of strange things in the moments before the slay.
-The reason for the grin became apparent as she reached into a holster on her thigh and whipped out the dagger she obviously thought Eleanor didn’t know about.
+The grin turned manic as she reached into a holster on her thigh and whipped out the dagger she obviously thought Eleanor didn’t know about.
 Eleanor lifted her foot long enough to kick the knife out of the girl’s hand, then put the foot back on her chest.

 “Yes, yes.
 We’re all very impressed by your tenacity.”

-The grin disappeared.
-Now the girl understood what was happening; they always did eventually.
+The grin vanished.
+Now she understood what was happening; they always did eventually.
 This one had taken longer than usual.
 This one had been pretty determined.
-Eleanor watched defeat sink through her, and as it did, whatever spirit was left inside her seemed to trickle out.
+Eleanor watched defeat sink through her as whatever spirit was left inside seemed to trickle out.
 She went a bit limp under Eleanor’s foot.

-Slipping her own dagger out of its sheath, Eleanor squatted over her with her foot still on her chest.
-She touched the point of the blade to the girl’s pale, blood-spattered throat, and the girl’s remaining eye went as round as an onion.
+Slipping her own dagger out of its sheath, Eleanor squatted and touched the point of the blade to the girl’s pale, blood-spattered throat.
+The girl’s remaining eye went as round as an onion.

 “Please,” she whispered.